TheBodger/MMM-ChartUtilities/README.md

 `timestampformat`|No|a moment compatible timestamp format used to validate any dates found|timestamp string|None - dont use any format
 `filename`|No|local file name (no paths) to save a serialised version of the extracted data as an array of items|any valid filename or not defined for no output.
 If not defined then the output is displayed to the console|none

+Things TODO:
-how to handle variable named keys where the key name is the subject ? how to determine if there is something we can extract to determine time zone how to pass a timezone through config so times are corrected for UTC
+1, how to handle variable named keys where the key name is the subject ?

-need to ensure there is always an object at the parent level when we output
+2, how to determine if there is something we can extract to determine time zone 3, how to pass a timezone through config so times are corrected for UTC 4, need to ensure there is always an object at the parent level when we output

 ### Structures